Closing Line Value in Soccer — Why It’s Harder Than You Think

 In-game adjustments matter when tempo, tactics, and momentum change the true price.

-Example: A Champions League favorite plays a domestic match on Saturday.
-The market initially underestimates rotation risk.
-Sharp bettors hit the early number before squad reality is fully priced in.
-That is a classic CLV window.
+💡 Scenario: A Champions League favorite plays a domestic match on Saturday.
+The market initially underestimates rotation risk, and sharp bettors attack the early number before squad reality is fully priced in.

 Summary